qlik-oss/core-website/docs/documentation/apis/access-control.md

 # Access Control

+!!! warning "Experimental feature"
+    This feature is in an experimental state.
+Use with caution since this feature may change in the future.

 Being able to control which users can do what in the context of a document is often necessary.
 In QIX Engine we support Attribute-Based Access Control (ABAC) which lets you control